DelphicOkami/users_and_groups/README.md

-# Users and Roles
+# Users and Groups
 * [Installation and Dependencies](#installation-and-dependencies)
 * [Tags](#tags)
 * [Examples](#examples)

 This roles manages OS users and groups.
+This was originally forked from sansible/users_and_groups however the 2 work streams have now diverged heavily